Comment on page

 First, the Aave community must look at smart contract security and any risk presented by counterparties within the token’s protocol governance.
 If the risks are perceived to be unreasonably high, the tokens in question should be disqualified from usage within the aave protocol or be listed in Isolation Mode.
 Then, the Aave community should continuously monitors risks, in particular market risks, which can be managed via the protocol’s risk parameters.

 The following risk scale is created by Aave team as a reference guide, which can be used by the Aave community, for asset risk analysis.

-Our risk scale ranges from lowest risk A+ for the safest assets of the protocol (often Ethereum) to the highest risk D-.
-The assets exposed to high risk factors can be considered for integration.
-However, they will not qualify as collateral or be limited to Isolated mode to shield solvency of the protocol.
+Risk scale ranges from lowest risk (A+) for the safest assets of the protocol (e.g., Ethereum) to the highest risk (D-).
+The assets exposed to high risk factors may still be considered for integration; however, they should not qualify as collateral or be limited to Isolated mode to shield solvency of the protocol.

 The historical data can be quantified in three different aspects of market risks as follows:

 - Counterparty Risk: quantified by Holders, Permission

 - Market Risk: quantified by Market Cap, Average Volume, Normalized Volatility

 These ratings are calculated per sub-factor and then aggregated via a rounded up average to account for diversification benefits.

 Smart contract risk focuses on measuring the technical security of the underlying code for any asset.
 Only code for assets that have undergone rigorous audits by well-respected auditors are appropriate for the Aave protocol.
 Beyond audits, smart contract risk remains (i.e., it can never be eliminated fully) and users must be vigilant in assessing such risk.
 Bug bounties can be used to help reduce smart contract risk.
 The maturity of any code can be assessed based on the number of days and the number of transactions with a particular smart contract — use, community, development and, in some instances, reliability are proxies for how battle-tested the code is.